Ulysses Oliver Sentenced for Assaulting Inmates

 “The actions of Mr. Oliver and his co-defendants run completely counter to the responsibilities and trust given to correctional officers,” said U.S. Attorney Sandra J. Stewart for the Middle District of Alabama.
 “Oliver knew that the use of force in this case was unnecessary and excessive, and so did the other officers involved.
 While I fully support the difficult and dangerous jobs that these officers undertake each day, my office remains committed to holding those that ignore their oaths accountable.”

-“Corrections officers are expected to safeguard the civil rights of prisoners,” said Special Agent in Charge Paul Brown for the FBI’s Mobile Field Office.
+“Corrections officers are expected to safeguard the civil rights of prisoners,” stated Special Agent in Charge Paul Brown with the FBI’s Mobile Division.
 “These officers ignored their duties and must be held to account for their actions.
 The FBI will continue to work with our law enforcement partners to investigate violations of people’s civil rights.”

+“The ADOC has zero tolerance for violence within its facilities, including excessive use-of-force by staff.
+Excessive use-of-force is not acceptable under any circumstances, and preventing these incidents is a high priority for the Department,” said Chief Law Enforcement Officer Arnaldo Mercado of the Alabama Department of Corrections Law Enforcement Services Division.

-This case was investigated by the FBI’s Mobile Division and ADOC’s Law Enforcement Services Division .
-Assistant U.S. Attorney Eric Counts for the Middle District of Alabama and Trial Attorney David Reese of the Civil Rights Division prosecuted the case.
+This case was investigated by the FBI’s Mobile Division and ADOC’s Law Enforcement Services Division.
+Assistant U.S. Attorney Eric Counts of the Middle District of Alabama and Trial Attorney David Reese of the Civil Rights Division prosecuted the case.

 SOURCE: USDOJ.Today